A Brief Introduction to Calculus: Part 2.2 - Area Under the Curve

 For a left endpoint sum, each rectangle's top-left corner touches the curve, and thus the approximation is always below the actual area.

-Note that, in this case, the height of the rectangles is f(x) for which x is shifted by Δx to the right, thus:
+Note that, in this case, the height of the rectangles is f(x)f(x) for which xx is shifted by Δx\Delta x to the right, thus:

 Example